-2.6.5 Notification Requirements
+3.5.5 Notification Requirements

-In the instance of an incident or non-compliance, the notification protocols outlined in Table 2-4 shall be adhered to.
+In the instance of an incident or non-compliance, the notification protocols outlined in Table 9 shall be adhered to.

-Table 2-4 Material Harm Incident and Non Compliance Notification
+Table 9 Material Harm Incident and Non-Compliance Notification

-Notification Requirement Responsible Timeframe Reference Incidents Upon awareness of an incident, the Tenant's Representative shall be notified of and provided with all relevant information pertaining to the potential or actual incident.
-Any person engaged as an employee or undertaking an activity with regard to the operation of Building 2A Immediately after becoming aware of a potential or actual incident Section 0 The Tenant's Representative will notify Goodman's Representative of any incident including all relevant information pertaining to the incident.
-Tenant Rep Immediately after becoming aware of a potential or actual incident Section 0 The Goodman's Representative will notify DPE of an incident in writing via the Major Projects Website.
-Goodman's Rep Immediately Section 0 Goodman's Representative will provide a formal written notification of an incident to DPE via the Major Projects Website.
-Goodman Rep Within 7 days after becoming aware of incident Section 0 Goodman's Representative will provide DPE and any relevant public authorities a detailed report on the incident Goodman Rep Within 30 days of the incident occurring or as otherwise agreed to by the Planning Secretary Section 0 Non-Compliance Provide written notification of the non-compliance to the Major Projects website.
-Goodman Rep Within 7 days after becoming aware of non-compliance Section 0
+Notification Requirement Responsible Timeframe Incidents Upon awareness of an incident, the Tenant's Representative shall be notified of and provided with all relevant information pertaining to the potential or actual incident.
+Any person engaged as an employee or undertaking an activity with regard to the operation of Building 3B Immediately after becoming aware of a potential or actual incident The Tenant's Representative will notify Goodman's Representative of any incident including all relevant information pertaining to the incident.
+Tenant Rep Immediately after becoming aware of a potential or actual incident The Goodman's Representative will notify DPE of an incident in writing via the Major Projects Website.
+Goodman's Rep Immediately An Event Notification Report will be completed and provided to Goodman.
+This is attached to this OEMP as Appendix F .
+Tenant Rep Within 24 hours Goodman's Representative will provide a formal written notification of an incident to DPE via the Major Projects Website.
+Goodman Rep Within 7 days after becoming aware of incident Tenant's Representative will provide a written incident report to Goodman Representative.
+Tenant Rep Within 25 calendar days after becoming aware of incident

+Notification Requirement Responsible Timeframe Goodman's Representative will provide DPE and any relevant public authorities a detailed report on the incident.
+Goodman Rep Within 30 days of the incident occurring or as otherwise agreed to by the Planning Secretary Non-Compliance Provide written notification of the non-compliance to the Major Projects website.
+Goodman Rep Within 7 days after becoming aware of non-compliance

-Under the POEO Act, "relevant authority" means any of the following:
+Under the Protection of the Environment Operations Act 1997 (POEO), "relevant authority" means any of the following: